 XR in Retail

 The consumer retail industry is an obvious target for XR.
-With eCommerce now worth over $13 Trillion2 and still rising rapidly.
-There is a huge demand for technologies that can help consumers find more appealing products and complete transactions faster, more securely, and with a greater sense of satisfaction.
+The eCommerce now worth over $13 Trillion2 and still rising rapidly.
+There is a huge demand for technologies that can help consumers find further more appealing products and complete transactions faster, more securely, and with a greater sense of satisfaction.

 Retail is an intensely personal, mostly visual-centric experience.
 Shoppers evaluate offerings simultaneously on multiple spectrums- utility, novelty, exclusivity, value, etc. Furthermore, appeal is notoriously inconsistent from person to person.
 XR is an excellent platform for exactly these reasons.
 From awareness-creation to transaction and feedback, XR adds next-level capabilities to bring consumers and sellers closer to each other.